x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/switchovers-and-failovers-exchange-2013-help.md

 ## Database Failovers

 A database failover occurs when a database copy that was active is no longer able to remain active.
-The following occurs as part of a database failover:
+The following occurrences are part of a database failover:

 1. The database failure is detected by the Microsoft Exchange Information Store service.